outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

    uint32_t    task_number;
    task_meta_t task_list[CONFIG_MAX_TASKS];

-This section is out of the kernel build system responsability and out of the kernel generated binary.
+This section is out of the kernel build system responsibility and out of the kernel generated binary.
 It is, typically, positioned at the top of the kernel TXT zone so that a single memory region is used in order to map both kernel code and this region, by the project global layout configuration.